5 min read

 Human interpreters are essential in legal proceedings, medical consultations, high-level business negotiations, and multilingual conferences where precision and cultural understanding are non-negotiable.

-What is Live AI Translation?
+What is AI Interpretation

 Key Differences Between Human Interpreters and AI